 There is excellent mountain biking inland towards the mountaintop pueblo of Nápoles.
 Get someone (or hire a jeep taxi) to drive you up, then cruise down.
 We came in from San José by bicycle and only rode down this side, but can assure you that the ride up would be a tough one.

-Continuing south (35 miles, 58 km from Quepos) you’ll reach the highly recommended Lodge at Rancho Merced National Wildlife refuge, and Marino Ballena National Park.
+Continuing south (35 miles, 58 km from Quepos) you’ll reach Rancho Merced National Wildlife refuge, and Marino Ballena National Park.

 Manuel Antonio National Park was born from the desire of the people in the region to preserve their access to one of the most beautiful parts of Costa Rica.
 As David Rains Wallace describes it in The Quetzal and the Macaw, “Despite it’s relatively tiny size, it was still bursting with biodiversity in 1990.
 I’d rarely seen so much wildlife in a rainforest area.
 On a short trail leading from the beaches into the hills, three-toed sloths were visible every few hundred feet, draped like soiled scatter-rugs over cecropia trees.
 Troops of squirrel monkeys fed busily on swarms of green and black grasshoppers…”